samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 ## 0. Prerequisite: Create a Site

 To begin, follow the directions to [create a new site](../../About/GettingStarted#creating-a-new-site).
+Choose the `__minimal__` starter template.
 All the pages created in this tutorial will be in this new site.

+> Note: The site created by the `@bodiless/cli new` command is structured as a *monorepo*.
+> The Gatsby site itself is located at `/sites/{site-name}`, where `site-name` is the name
+> you chose for your site.
+In this tutorial, we will only be creating files at site level,
+> and all paths are relative to this site directory.
+In later tutorials, you will learn
+> how to take full advantage of the monorepo structure to create one or more packages
+> your site can depend on.

 ## 1. Creating a Page